buildpacks/rfcs/text/0000-landing-page.md

 - Purpose of the project and high level overview including some canonical talk from YouTube, etc
 - Technical overview, including guides to the various components of the projects and links to their respective repositories
-- Project and community overview, including key personnel, governance structures (links to `GOVERNANCE.md`), link to slack, calendar links, and links to a contribution guide (this document is likely sufficiently detailed as to necessitate a separate document below)
+- Project and community overview, including key personnel, governance structures (links to `GOVERNANCE.md`), explanations of and links to our various communication channels: slack, WG calendar events, our mailing list, and twitter, a link to our code of conduct, and a link to a contribution guide (this document is likely sufficiently detailed as to necessitate a separate document below).
-- `CONTRIBUTING.md` which details the RFC process and various other pieces of information about how to get started contributing to the project
+- `CONTRIBUTING.md` which will link to our RFC readme and include various other pieces of information about how to get started contributing to the project
 - Ecosystem overview with links to various platforms, builders, adoptions, etc. to give a sense of the scope of the community beyond the immediate CNB project
 - `GOVERNANCE.md` which thoroughly lays out how the project runs from a governance standpoint